AdityaC-003/Comprehensive-Testing-Module-CPP/README.md

 # Comprehensive-Testing-Module-CPP

-Created as part of Class 12 Computer Science Project.

-* A sandbox testing module in C++
+* A sandbox testing module in C++ (Created as part of Class 12 Computer Science Project)
 * Has 2 interfaces: one for student & one for administrators.
 * Features:
   * Add/modify students & their details